How to Involve Introverts in Employee Engagement Strategy at Workplace

 16. Don’t force them to come out, Encourage them

-It is because, instead of their preferences, they do face challenges head-on and run the extra mile for their work.
+Instead of their preferences, they do face challenges head-on and run the extra mile for their work.
 If something is required from them, they do rise to the occasion.
-But, it is important here to not force them.
-You must encourage them to come out and in time, they will.
+But, it is important here not to force them.
+You must encourage them to come out, and in time, they will.

 17. Don’t Stereotype

 Don’t stereotype or single out introverts and extroverts in the workplace.
-Don’t make activities just for introverts or extroverts.
+Conversely, don’t make activities just for introverts or extroverts.
 Learn to mix both the personas in your employee engagement strategy.